dotnet/AspNetCore.Docs/aspnet/web-forms/overview/data-access/editing-and-deleting-data-through-the-datalist/performing-batch-updates-vb.md

 ---
 title: "Performing Batch Updates (VB) | Microsoft Docs"
 author: rick-anderson
-description: "Learn how to create a fully-editable DataList where all of its items are in edit mode and whose values can be saved by clicking an "Update All" button on the..." ms.author: riande
+description: "Learn how to create a fully-editable DataList where all of its items are in edit mode and whose values can be saved by clicking an 'Update All' button on the..." ms.author: riande
 manager: wpickett
 ms.date: 10/30/2006